 | Polyethylene glycol (PEG) | Hydrophilic | 2–5% |

-- Reduce friction during tablet compression and ejection
+- Uses: Reduce friction during compression and ejection, prevent sticking, improve powder flow, and reduce heat.

-- Hydrophobic lubricants (like magnesium stearate) can retard drug dissolution if used in excess
+- Disadvantages: Hydrophobic lubricants can retard drug dissolution if used in excess; over-lubrication leads to soft tablets and poor drug release.

 7. Binders